Community Rating System Program

 Timeline of Pierce County’s participation in the CRS Classes

-Pierce County is one of only four counties in the nation to be a Class 2 or better, which is shared by our neighbors King and Thurston County.
-Every South Puget Sound community that participates in the CRS program currently receives between a 20 to 40 percent discount on NFIP flood insurance and all area communities are encouraged to join.
+Pierce County is one of only four counties in the nation to be a Class 2 or better, which is shared by our neighbors King and Thurston counties.
+Every South Puget Sound community that participates in the CRS program currently receives between a 20% to 40% discount on NFIP flood insurance and all area communities are encouraged to join.